bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

     } else if (this.state.pongX > 590 || this.state.pongX < 10) { // Ball is touching edge of canvas!
       this.state.pongAngle *= -1 // Flip the angle so the ball bounces back
     }

+    if (this.state.player1.score >= 10 || this.state.player2.score >= 10) { // One of the players has won
+      const playerThatWon = this.state.player1.score >= 10 ? this.state.player1 : this.state.player2

+      playerThatWon.hasWon = true

+      this.disconnect() // Disconnect players from room and dispose }
   }
 ```